danericp/osint-tree/README.md

 # About
 A keyword-based search for referencing your favorite OSINT tools.
 No more bookmarks.
 No more cheatsheets!

-# Mandatory and Optional settings
+# Mandatory and Optional Settings
 * Python
 * A terminal that supports hyperlinks (e.g., Visual Studio Code terminal)